the-alchemist88/Cpp_helper_codes/Exceptions&Stack_Unwinding/exceptions&stack_unwinding.md

 # Exceptions and Stack Unwinding in C++

 When an exception is thrown, the runtime searches for a matching catch handler.
 During this search, the stack is unwound: all automatic objects that were fully constructed between the throw point and the handler are destroyed.
 Destructors are called in the reverse order of construction.
-In stack unwinding, execution proceeds as follows:
+When using exception handling tools, execution proceeds as follows:

 - Control reaches the try statement by normal sequential execution.
 The guarded section in the try block is executed.